rchakode/kube-opex-analytics/README.md

 Typically if you're planning an installation inside a Kubernetes cluster, you can connect to the local cluster API endpoint at: `https://kubernetes.default`.

-Likewise, if you're planning an installation outside a Kubernetes cluster you can use a proxied access to Kubernetes API as follows:
+Likewise, if you're planning an installation outside a Kubernetes cluster you would need either the URL to the Kubernetes API or a proxied access as follows.

 ```
 $ kubectl proxy
 ```

 This will open a proxied access to Kubernetes API at `http://127.0.0.1:8001`.

+If you use a direct access to the Kubernetes API, you may have to set the required credentials through specific environment variables (see [Configuration Variables](#configuration-variables)).

 ## Configuration Variables
 These configuration variables shall be set as environment variables before the startup of the service.